The History of Brownlee Memorial Primary School

 In June of that year, Mr James T. Lamont was appointed as Principal.
-One of his assistants was a Robert J. Todd (a brother of the Todds who owned a large shop in Market Square ) Mr Todd had taught in the school since its foundation.
+One of his assistants was a Robert J. Todd, a brother of the Todds who owned a large shop in Market Square, Lisburn.
+Mr Todd had taught in the school since its foundation in 1869.

 In 1931 Brownlee School and residence were transferred from direct control of Railway Street Church to the Education Authority of Antrim County Council.
-However, the church is still represented on the school's Board of Governors and has certain rights over the property and school building.
+However, the church continued to be represented on the school's Board of Governors and has certain rights over the property and the school building.

 In the 1950's the school did not have a canteen.
 The only hot food in the winter months was purchased from the Lombard Café, situated beside the Railway Station.
 At lunch time some mothers would come to the school gates with hot pancakes or chips for their children to eat.
-When children were playing in the playground and a train came into the station, the steam would engulf the playground for up to fifteen seconds and played havoc with any important football matches taking place at the time.
+If the wind was blowing in the right direction when the children were playing in the playground and a train came into the station, the steam and smoke could engulf the playground for up to fifteen seconds.
+This played havoc with any important football matches taking place at the time.

-At the end of the 1950's accommodation at the school was seen once again to be inadequate, and an expensive scheme of modernisation and extension work was commenced in 1958 and completed in 1960.
+At the end of the 1950's accommodation at the school was considered to be inadequate once again, and an expensive scheme of modernisation and extension work was commenced in 1958 and completed in 1960.
 The architect, Mr Logan, skilfully blended the original building with the new extension.
 A large new block was added to the school which included four new classrooms, a staff room, cloakroom areas, toilet facilities and a central hall.
 This new hall had many uses including morning assembly, physical training, games and a dining hall.
 Meals were now cooked at the central kitchen in Manor Drive, Lisburn and brought to the school in special containers.

-The classrooms at the front were given a facelift at the same time with bright paint, new floors and other structural alterations.
+The classrooms at the front of the school were given a facelift at the same time with bright paint, new floors and other structural alterations.
 The Principal at that time was Mr Robert Stevenson and he lived in the Principal's house beside the school.
-Mr Stevenson originally hailed from Belfast and had previously taught in the Boys' Model School .
-In 1942 Mr Stevenson joined the RAF and was trained as a pilot in Canada .
+Mr Stevenson originally hailed from Belfast and had previously taught in the Boys' Model School.
+In 1942 Mr Stevenson joined the RAF and was trained as a pilot in Canada.
 He was later posted to England where his squadron was based and took part in many raids and reconnaissance flights over enemy territory.
 After the war he took up his former profession and returned to duty in the classroom.

 During this period there were up on 370 pupils on the roll and there were ten teaching staff including Mr Noel Boyd (Vice Principal and member of staff since 1931), Mr Isaac Kerr, Miss Roberta Campbell and Mr John McCracken.
 Rev Howard Cromie, who was the minister of Railway Street Presbyterian Church, was the chairman of the school's Management Committee, now known as the Board of Governors.

-Numbers remained constant throughout the 1960's and 70's and a number of young teachers were appointed to replace the older members of staff.
+Pupil numbers remained constant throughout the 1960's and 70's and a number of young teachers were appointed to replace the older members of staff.
 These new teachers included Mr Jim Kerr, Miss Carol Muir, Miss Barbara Titterington (now Mrs Bailie) and Miss Anne Robinson.
 Other established members of staff included Mrs Sally Alexander and Miss Roberta Campbell who retired in the mid 1980's.
-Mrs Alexander is remembered for founding the school's badminton club which met every Monday afternoon in the Racquets Club on the Belfast Road.
-By this time Brownlee Primary School was the educational home for many of the army service children whose parents were stationed at the nearby Thiepval Barracks.
-Many of these children had experienced life in many countries such as Germany , Cyprus , Singapore and Hong Kong .
+Mrs Alexander is remembered for founding the school's badminton club, which met every Monday afternoon in the Racquets Club on the Belfast Road.
+By this time Brownlee Primary School was the educational home for many children of army personnel who were stationed at the nearby Thiepval Barracks.
+Many of these children had experienced life in a variety of countries such as Germany, Cyprus, Singapore and Hong Kong.

-In 1980 a proposal was made by the South Eastern Education and Library Board and Department of Education for Northern Ireland to follow the population shift from the inner town to the new residential areas, and relocate Brownlee Primary School in the Pond Park housing development.
-This was met with some opposition and eventually Pond Park Primary School was opened on the new site and Brownlee Primary remained in Wallace Avenue.
-Unfortunately rumours soon abounded that Brownlee was due to close, and many parents therefore decided to send their children to the new schools on the edge of town.
+In 1980 a proposal was made by the South Eastern Education and Library Board and Department of Education for Northern Ireland to follow the population shift from the centre of Lisburn to the new residential areas, and relocate Brownlee Primary School in the newly built Pond Park housing development.
+This was met with some opposition from both parents and members of the Brownlee Board of Governors.
+Eventually Pond Park Primary School was opened on the new site and Brownlee Primary School remained in Wallace Avenue.
+Unfortunately rumours soon abounded that Brownlee was due to close and many parents therefore decided to send their children to Pond Park Primary and other new schools on the edge of the town.
 Parents were also encouraged at that time to send their children to the nearest school to their home as opposed to the school of their choice.
-These factors resulted in a decline in pupil numbers and the inevitable redundancy of teaching staff at Brownlee.
+These factors resulted in a decline in pupil numbers and the inevitable redundancy of some teaching staff at Brownlee.

 Mr Stevenson retired in 1984 and was succeeded by the then Vice-Principal, Mr Jim Kerr.
 Mr Kerr had taught in Brownlee since 1963 and was a keen sportsman.
 He organised the Schools’ Football League throughout the Lisburn area and contributed much to school sports in the town.
 Mr Kerr also helped to steer Brownlee through some difficult days as pupil numbers continued to fall.
-This time the decline was due to a reduction in troop levels and therefore army service children, following the ceasefires of 1994.
+This time the decline was due to a reduction in troop levels and therefore the regular intake of children from military families, following the ceasefires of 1994.
 Unfortunately this had the result that more teachers had to be made redundant over the next few years.
-Mr Kerr retired in 1998.
+Mr Kerr retired in 1998 after serving in the school for 35 years.

-The Principal's residence reverted back to ownership of Railway Street Church and was then sold.
-The money from this sale was used to update the halls and rooms of the church where the school originally began.
+In the late 1980’s, the Principal's residence reverted back to ownership of Railway Street Church and was then sold.
+The money from this sale was used to build the church’s ‘Lecture Hall’ and update other halls and rooms of the church where the school originally began.
 One of these rooms has been named "The Brownlee Room" and is currently used by the church for youth activities.

 In 1998 the school's Vice Principal, Mrs Rhonda Burns, held the reins for a year until a new Principal was appointed.
-Mr Colin Elliott took over as Principal of Brownlee in March 1999.
-Originally from Lurgan, he had previously taught in Dromara Primary School outside Ballynahinch and Annaghmore Primary School in Co Armagh.
+Mr Colin Elliott took over as Principal of Brownlee Primary School in March 1999.
+Originally from Lurgan, Mr Elliott had previously taught in Dromara Primary School outside Ballynahinch and Annaghmore Primary School in Co Armagh.

-Money that was saved by this decision was channeled into a huge redecoration and refurbishment of the interior and exterior of the school building.
+Money that was saved by this decision was channelled into a huge redecoration and refurbishment of the interior and exterior of the school building.
 Teaching equipment and books were also updated, and the school's 'Parent Teacher Association' played a major role in raising additional funds for some of these resources.
-The staff quickly bonded as an effective team and moved to update many curricular and extra-curricular areas as well as begin a proactive promotion of the school throughout the local area.
+The remaining staff quickly bonded as an effective team and moved to update many curricular and extra-curricular areas as well as begin a proactive promotion of the school throughout the local community.
 A 'House system' was introduced for Sports Day and a House Cup purchased.
-Many other cups and trophies were donated by parents and friends of the school and these are now presented to children at the 'Final Assembly' at the end of June.
+Many other cups and trophies were donated by parents and friends of the school and these are now presented to children at the 'Leavers’ Assembly' at the end of each school year.

 Links between the school and Railway Street Church were also re-established with the pupils from the school taking part in special evening services and events such as the Christmas Carol Service were moved to the main church.
 While renovation work was taking place in the church halls, the school was used as the venue for the church's 'Holiday Bible Club'.
 It is now a tradition that Railway Street Presbyterian Church presents all the Primary 7 pupils with Scripture Union booklets entitled ‘Its Your Move’ which detail some of the experiences and choices the children will have to face as they transfer to Secondary School.

-In 2011, Little Rays opened a pre-school on the site of Brownlee Primary School and this has led to a further demand for places in the main school.
-In 2013 the school had 58 applications for only 30 Primary 1 places.
+In 2011, a childcare company called Little Rays opened a pre-school on the site of Brownlee Primary School and this led to a further demand for places in the main school.
 Also in 2011 the school had an inspection from the Department of Education.
-The outcome of this was extremely pleasing with many areas of the school deemed to be ‘outstanding’.
+The outcome of this was extremely pleasing with many areas of the school deemed to be ‘Outstanding’.